marijnh/getdocs/README.md

     ],
     "returns": { "type": "number" },
     "description": "Add two numbers",
-    "kind": "function",
     "exported": true
   }
 }
 ```

-The idea is to then feed this into a system that massages it into
+The idea is to then feed this into a system (can be a simple set of
-actual HTML or Markdown or whatever documentation files.
+templates) that massages it into actual human-readable documention
+files.

-A getdocs doc comment starts at either a type declarations (a comment
+A getdocs doc comment starts with a double colon, optionally prefixed
-line starting with `::`) or a start marker `;;`.
-It can be either a
+with a name (`foo::`).
+It can be either a block comment or a
-block comment or a sequence of line comments.
+continuous sequence of line comments.

-Such a doc comment applies to the next program element after it.
-That
+When no name is given, such a doc comment applies to the next program
-element should be something with a name, like a variable, function, or
+element after it.
+That element should be something with a name, like a
-class declaration, or an assignment that can be statically resolved.
+variable, function, or class declaration, or an assignment that can be
+statically resolved.

 The documented items found in the files passed to getdocs will be
 returned as part of a big JSON object.
 Nesting is only applied for